AI Generated

 Alcohol and Entertainment Licensing Sub-Committee - Tuesday, 14 April 2026 - 10.15 am

 The Alcohol and Entertainment Licensing Sub-Committee of Brent Council was scheduled to consider a single application for a new premises licence.
-The application was for the API AVI Convenience Store, located at 383 Church Lane, NW9 8JB, to sell alcohol for off-premises consumption between 7 am and 11 pm daily.
+This application was for the API AVI Convenience Store, located at 383 Church Lane, NW9 8JB, and sought permission to sell alcohol for off-site consumption between 7 am and 11 pm daily.
+The meeting's report pack detailed the application, along with representations from the Police, Licensing Officer, a Ward Councillor, and a local resident, all of which raised concerns related to the licensing objectives.

 April 14, 2026, 10:15 am